St. Lawrence College offers two programs in accounting as follows:

 This program is comprised of the study of business fundamentals with a focus on accounting and finance, including financial and cost accounting, taxation, and accounting software applications.
-Students have the opportunity to pursue the payroll certification through the SLC Continuing Education Department.

 Through the perspective of both the Canadian and global business environments, this course will provide students with a foundational knowledge of the current state of business and an opportunity to consider what the future may hold.
 Learners will develop their business vocabulary, understanding of business concepts, and engage with current and relevant issues in both a Canadian and global context.
 Students will learn the foundations of teamwork as a component of successful business operations.
 The functional areas of business and their relationship to management, leadership, and the future of work are discussed.

 This course is designed to help students develop and practice the communication skills needed to succeed in college and workforce environments.
 Emphasis is placed on improving foundational communication strategies-reading, writing, listening, and speaking—and on developing research and critical thinking skills.

 This course is designed to familiarize the student with basic computer operations and applications through instructor-led exercises, activities, and case studies.
 It explores various concepts of effective computer usage with a hands-on introduction to the Windows operating system, file management, and working effectively and collaboratively in an online environment.
 It also provides in-depth exploration and application of various features of the current version of Microsoft Office software including Word, PowerPoint, and Microsoft Teams.
 Microsoft Excel is covered briefly in this course in relation to integration with the other Microsoft Office Suite products.